Last Updated on December 11, 2022 by Lil Ginge

 Mets Sign Escobar, Canha, and Marte

-The Mets started the offseason in what seemed like questionable fashion.
-They failed to keep Aaron Loup at what definitely amounts to an overpay by the Angels.
-Noah Syndergaard, a major question mark for the 2022 MLB campaign, also fled the pressure cooker of Flushing, Queens for the safer spaces of the Angels.
+The Mets, as they so often did when the Wilpon family owned the franchise, started the offseason in what seemed like questionable fashion.
+They failed to keep star lefty reliever, Aaron Loup, losing him to a major overpay by the Los Angeles Angels.
+Noah Syndergaard, always a major question mark for the 2022 MLB campaign, also fled the pressure cooker of Flushing, Queens for the safer spaces of the Angels.

-And in my personal biggest disappointment, the Mets did not acquire future Hall of Famer Justin Verlander to help anchor their starting rotation behind Met superstar Jacob deGrom for the next year or two.
+And in my personal biggest disappointment, the Mets did not acquire future Hall of Famer Justin Verlander and his lovely superstar bride to help anchor their starting rotation behind Met superstar Jacob deGrom for the next year or two.

 None of these players should have been considered mandatory acquisitions for next year.
 But, the fact that seemingly none of them wanted to play in Queens was beginning to cast a potentially negative light on the Mets’ offseason.

-That all changed yesterday when the Mets went out and acquired three good baseball players that fill major needs: an infielder and two outfielders.
+That all changed yesterday when the Mets went out and acquired three (3!!!) good baseball players that fill major needs: one infielder and two outfielders.
+Let’s take a look at what makes these moves so good.

-The Mets signed Escobar on a merely two-year, $20 million dollar deal, pending a physical.
+The Mets signed Escobar on a merely two-year, $20 million dollar deal (pending physical).
 Reports say this also includes a club option for 2024.
 Depending on how Eduardo performs, the option could work to the Mets’ benefit.

 The Trouble with Stroman and Baez